tempusedax/reading-notes/README.md

 ## 301 - Intermediate Software Development
 - This is basically going to home all of my notes for the course.
 I fixed the issue with the remo name.

+## - 401 Python
+- Update for python

 # Table of Contents